Introduction

 -

-Include Location Fees: Don’t forget to factor in any location fees or commissions.
+Include : Don’t forget to factor in any location fees or commissions.
 For example, if you’re paying $50 a month to place your machine, that needs to be included in your total.
 The location of your vending unit can really impact its profitability—high-traffic areas can lead to more sales and more frequent restocking.

 -